WayneWu98/keyshorts/README.md

 ### HTMLElement.prototype.registerKeyshort(shortcuts: string[], opt: Function | Opt): Function

-To register shortcut in an elegant way, we add a method to the prototype of HTMLElement, you can call it directory in HTMLElement instance like: `document.querySelector('.div').registerKeyshort(...)`.
+To register shortcuts in an elegant way, we add a method to the prototype of HTMLElement, you can call it directory in HTMLElement instance like: `document.querySelector('.div').registerKeyshort(...)`.

 Params and returns can refer to `register` method.